 Pens and paper.
 I don’t even think I have paper in my house.
 Half the time I’m writing stuff down on napkins or the back of envelopes from discarded mail items.

-Would you rather write an entire novel standing on your tippy-toes or laying down flat on your back?
+rather write an entire novel standing on your tippy-toes or laying down flat on

 Standing on my tiptoes because I love me some tone calves.

-Would you rather read naked in front of a packed room or have no one show up to your reading?
+rather read naked in front of a packed room or have no one show up to your

 I’d rather have no one show up to a reading, only because no one needs to see that image.